Why Racism is Everybody’s problem

 Everybody should read and/or listen to Mat Johnson’s essay, ‘The Vanishing Middle Class’ http://www.npr.org/2016/06/22/482135775/what-its-like-to-be-a-part-of-the-vanishing-middle-class

-Everybody should also watch the documentary, Slavery by Any Other Name by Mike Elcock (2012).
+Everybody should also watch the documentary, Slavery by Another Name by Mike Elcock (2012).
 When black slaves were emancipated, they had two ‘choices’ or fates: Sharecropping or Convict labor.
-This film tells the story of how black men and black boys were forced into labor camps under spurious charges — for example, that they owed a debt, then were arrested, then that convict labor could be sold to public and private entities to build roads, bridges, buildings.
+This film tells the story of how black men and black boys were forced into labor camps under spurious charges — for example, that they owed a debt, then were arrested, then could be sold into convict labor to public and private entities to build roads, bridges, buildings.
 You’ve heard it said that this country was built on the backs of slaves (and former slaves) . . . it’s true.
 This documentary is hard to watch, but necessary.

-Fourth, we all should go out of the way to visit important sites sacred to African-American history (either in person or at least on-line), such as the National Civil Rights Monument in Memphis, where Dr. King was assassinated https://www.civilrightsmuseum.org/
+Fourth, we all should go out of the way to visit important sites sacred to African-American history (either in person or at least on-line), such as the National Civil Rights Monument in Memphis, Tennessee, where Dr. King was assassinated in 1968 https://www.civilrightsmuseum.org/

 And the MLK National Historic Site in Atlanta where he preached and was buried. https://www.nps.gov/malu/index.htm/index.htm

 And the National Museum of African American History and Culture, the Smithsonian, in Washington DC. https://nmaahc.si.edu/

-Having taught in two predominately black high schools, having lived, worked, and been educated in South Carolina for over ten years when I was younger, and having purchased and rehabbed two houses in Detroit since 2014, and having worked for a prestigious university in Michigan that is attempting to subvert the still elitist/white-favored admissions policy by allowing a select two hundred students from diverse backgrounds with maybe not quite as much family support or know-how, to try out, to matriculate, to be accepted . . . having had all these experiences in the black community, I am sensitive to the real needs and continued inequalities that this community faces.
+Having taught in two predominately black high schools, having lived, worked, and been educated in South Carolina for over ten years when I was younger, and having purchased and rehabbed two houses in Detroit since 2014, and having worked for a prestigious university in Michigan that is attempting to subvert the still elitist/white-favored admissions policy by allowing a select two hundred or so students from diverse backgrounds with maybe not quite as much family support or know-how, to try out, to matriculate, to be accepted . . . having had all these experiences in the black community, I am sensitive to the real needs and continued inequalities that this community faces.
 (See my posting on ‘Privilege’).
 [We also need to BOYCOTT ASCHATZ PIES!]

 Now you may argue, what about freewill and personal responsibility?
 Is it all white people’s fault?
 You may ask this sarcastically, as if you know the answer.
-The answer is yes, the systemic generational problems that slavery caused, and the unique set of persistent disadvantages (like in public education, housing, access to health care, and access to good jobs) in its aftermath – these did and do still affect this community.
-The children born into black families are still more at risk for lead poisoning, learning disabilities, childhood diseases, teenage pregnancy, and premature death by trauma.
+The answer is yes, the systemic, structural, generational problems that slavery caused, and the unique set of persistent disadvantages (like in public education, housing, access to health care, and access to good jobs) in its aftermath – these did and do still affect this community.
+Children born into black families are still more at risk for lead poisoning, learning disabilities, childhood diseases, teenage pregnancy, and premature death by trauma, including gun violence.
 Is it the children’s fault?
 Is it the parent’s fault if he/she can’t find a job, didn’t finish high school, is at risk for substance abuse – how can you be a good parent when you are unemployed, under-educated, and possibly addicted?